 This month I have not just April, but an entire 3 months of Kidstir to review for you.
 While we have the best of intentions of making something from every box with review-worthy photos, sometimes it doesn’t happen!
 Kidstir is a super cute kids monthly cooking subscription box!
 You’ll get a fun themed cooking kit sent to your door every month.
 Every box includes 3 recipes and accessories for each – 2 kid-sized tools and a specialty ingredient.
-Your first box comes with a great recipe binder to store all the recipes in so you can revisit your favorites (see it in this post).
+On an annual plan, your first box comes with a great recipe binder to store all the recipes in so you can revisit your favorites (see it in this post).
 You also get 3 educational foodie pages, 3 fun games and activities, and more (like digital recipes, downloadables, and videos!).

 Use code BESTMOM for $5 off the first kit of your subscription or the single Good Morning kit.
 Offer expires 4/30/15.

 Below are the February, March, and April reviews, along with some shots of what we made!
 The nice photos anyways!

 This box was all about creating a fancy family dinner.